 Rides for Guests 42 at least 48 inches

 Kala and Tai Nui Serpentine Body Slides™

 For more detailed info, check out the Rider's Guide.

 We really loved our day at Volcano Bay and would jump at the chance to go again.
-Since it’s the newest (and easily the coolest) water park in the Orlando area, expect it to be busy and crowded and plan your adventure accordingly.
-I hope my Volcano Bay tips have helped you out – if you have a question or if you visit the park and have an update, shoot me a message!
+Since it's easily the coolest water park in the Orlando area, expect it to be busy and plan accordingly.